 Ergonomics is the process of designing products that fits the people who use them.
 To us ergonomics means the Cx razor is an extension of your hand...

-One of the key elements we considered was the “balance” of a safety razor, we designed our Cx to balance at the finger point that the handle is naturally and intuitively held, we didn’t want our razors to be top-heavy or handle heavy.
+One of the key elements we considered was the “balance” of a safety razor, we designed our Cx to balance at the finger point where the handle is held naturally and intuitively, we didn’t want our razors to be top-heavy or handle heavy.
 All our Cx models balance right where the finger grips the handle.

 While maintaining balance we also considered overall weight.
 We designed our razor based on a vintage 1945 WWII Gillette Tech razor which weighed about 46grams.
 By incorporating Titanium and carbon fiber we created the lightest custom razor, the Cx-Graphite with carbon fiber handle, which weighs about 31 grams.
 As of the writing of this blog, it is currently the lightest DE razor on the market(Tell us if you know a lighter one!).
 We offer this model periodically...some people prefer a heavier razor and we have a range of weights and materials.

 “...it's probably one of the best handles I've used….” - Nate B.

 We took great pride and went through many prototype variations before we created the R2 and R3 handle designs.
 The shape and contours of the design allow for an intuitive feel and orientation as to where you are holding the handle.